Sunderland AFC prides itself on being inclusive and working with all supporters.

 We are delighted to assist and accommodate those supporters with assistance dogs.
 We can, however, only accommodate supporters with assistance dogs in our lower tier.

-Any supporter wishing to bring an assistance dog to a fixture must contact the Disability Liaison Officer in advance of the game, to ensure that appropriate match tickets are allocated and suitable arrangements can be made.
+Any supporter wishing to bring an assistance dog to a fixture must contact the General Ticket Office in advance of the game, to ensure that appropriate match tickets are allocated and suitable arrangements can be made.

-Supporters with visual impairments can enjoy match commentary at all home games via special headsets.
-These can be booked through the Disability Liaison Officer.
+Supporters who are blind or partially sighted can enjoy match commentary at all home games via complimentary headsets.
+These can be booked through the General Ticket Office.

 Accessible toilets are available in all areas of the stadium; these are fitted with radar locks and keys are available from nearby stewards.

-To book a space, please contact the Disability Liaison Officer.
+To book a space, please contact the General Ticket Office.

 TEMPORARY MOBILITY RESTRICTIONS

-Supporters with temporary mobility restrictions (e.g. broken leg) that may affect access to the stadium or seating areas should contact the Disability Liaison Officer prior to the game to arrange alternative seating.
+Supporters with temporary mobility restrictions (e.g. broken leg) that may affect access to the stadium or seating areas should contact the General Ticket Office prior to the game to arrange alternative seating.

 The Stadium of Light store is fully accessible to wheelchair users.
 Orders can also be placed quickly and easily online, 24 hours a day via safcstore.com.